-- Only single-family detached and two-family dwellings are permitted in a residential cluster development. - 2.
+- 1. No principal uses other than Only single-family detached and two-family dwellings are permitted in a residential cluster development. - 2.
 Buildings for common facilities for use by the residents, such as laundry facilities, communal kitchens, and common rooms, are also permitted.